LewsTherin2010/ludullus/README.md

 Once the files have been checked out, it can be started with the following commands:

-"python chessboard.py" - This command will start the the program without a computer player.

-"python chessboard.py white" - This command will start the program with the computer playing white.
+"python chessboard.py {white/black}" - Begins the program with the starting position, with the computer optionally playing black or white.

-"python chessboard.py black" - This command will start the program with the computer playing black.

-"python chessboard.py fen [FEN]" - This command will start the program in a position dictated by a string in Forsyth-Edwards notation. (https://www.chessclub.com/user/help/PGN-spec, section 16.1)
+"python chessboard.py fen [FEN] {white/black}" - Begins the program in a position dictated by a string in Forsyth-Edwards notation. (https://www.chessclub.com/user/help/PGN-spec, section 16.1) Optionally, the computer will play black or white.

 "python chessboard.py perft [FEN] [DEPTH] - This command with start the program in a position dictated by a FEN string, and calculate perft to a specific depth"